davidpomerenke/slope/readme.md

 Loading data files locally is disabled in browsers for security reason.
 Therefore, a local webserver has to be started; this can be easily done with Python.

-Please navigate inside the main directory of the ZIP-file (which also includes this PDF and the _index.html_.
+Please navigate inside the main directory (which also includes this PDF and the _index.html_).
 From this directory, execute:

     python -m http.server